 - Dive shops usually rent dry suits for one season and renew them the following year.
 As a result, they sell for a good price the second-hand dry suits.
 The advantage is that they are controlled on a regular basis by the dive shop so that you will have less risk of potential issues.

 - Dry suits used for promotional events can also be sold by dive shops at a discounted price.
 In this case, the dry suit has been much less used, and sometimes not even worn.
 This is how I got mine.
 Don’t hesitate to ask your favourite dive shop or register on their e-newsletter to be informed of these special promotions.

 - Yearly scuba diving shows are usually an excellent way of buying scuba diving gear at more affordable rates.
 You may pay your ticket about 10€, but if you are looking for some pieces of equipment, you are going to make huge savings in the end.
 I saved 150€ on my BCD, and I had 20% off my video lighting system this way.
 Look online for the next scuba diving show in your country.
 The most famous ones are the Boot show in Düsseldorf, Germany and The Paris dive show in France, both in January, the London dive show is in February and the DEMA show in the USA, the biggest, is in Florida or Las Vegas usually in November.

 To sum up, thanks to an opportunity arising, I managed to find the first dry suit I tried at a fantastic price which fitted me the best.
 I now have equipment that matches my needs as a scuba traveller and underwater photographer/videographer.
 It is warm, robust and easy to maintain.
-My first dives in Scotland wearing it confirmed it: I had finally found the one!
-Update 2017: I have a new hybrid drysuit, the Aqualung Fusion fit.
+My first dives in the Scottish lochs confirmed it: I had finally found the one!

 PIN IT FOR LATER